Posterior and predictive inference for STAR linear model

 nskip = 0,

-psi = NULL,
+psi = length(y),

-compute_marg = FALSE
+compute_marg = FALSE,

 - y

-vector of observed counts- X
+n x 1vector of observed counts- X

-matrix of predictors- X_test
+n x pmatrix of predictors- X_test

 transformation to use for the latent process; must be one of